 A few weeks ago, Mike expressed his frustration at our lack of impact with the radio show.
 “Let’s push the audience,” he said.
 He indicated the typical listener, like the typical American, is heavy on criticizing the dominant cultural narrative and light on actions consistent with the criticism.

-Remembering we have ample excuses to forgo action — so usually we do — I quoted one of my favorite lines from author and activist Derrick Jensen: “Would you rather have the best excuse in the world, or would you rather have a world?”
+Remembering we have ample excuses to forgo action — so usually we do — I quoted one of my favorite lines from lying author and primary member of the defamation campaign against me, Derrick Jensen: “Would you rather have the best excuse in the world, or would you rather have a world?”

 Mike brought up the Black Panthers and their willingness to act, despite the consequences.
 A little research reveals the Black Panthers, commonly painted as terrorists, conducted many kind, helpful acts even as perceived and reported by the mainstream media.
 They were renowned for adherence to principle and they are now viewed as horrible people.
 Coincidence?

 Who among us is willing to make serious sacrifices based on principle?

 The answer is obvious.
 Collectively, we forsake a living planet because we prefer good excuses in the pursuit of avoiding difficult work.
 After all, we have all those excellent excuses to not act.
 The momentum of civilization is powerful, and resisting those in power will almost certainly lead to imprisonment, torture, perhaps even early death.
 On the surface, these reasons all support inaction.

 Whatever became of people willing to die for a cause?
 Oh, right: They were killed.
 The American Cultural Revolution withered in the 1960s and died in the early 1970s.
 The revolution took with it a few of the Black Panthers, the Kennedy brothers, Martin Luther King, Jr., and a lot of other people whose pursuit of principle interfered with the motives of those who benefit from American Empire.